Parameterized crack modelling based on a localized non-intrusive reduced basis method: Numerical results

 Next, we construct a ROM for our problem based on the localization strategy described in Sec.~\ref{sec4}.
 For this purpose we employ a training sample of dimension $N_{s}=1000$.
-Fig.~\ref{fig:results_3d} depicts the decay of the singular values of the POD for different numbers of clusters as well as the relative error for $N_c=16$.
+Fig.~\ref{fig:results_3d} depicts the decay of the singular values of the POD for the respective clusters with the highest number of reduced basis functions as well as the relative error for $N_c=16$.
 We remark that the latter is performed using a test set of dimension $N_t=100$.
 The results indicate that localization allows to effectively reduce the dimension of the reduced basis, while an accuracy of $10^{-3}$ is achieved in the $L^{\infty}$ norm.
 Note that these results are obtained using neural networks with 4 layers and 15 neurons per hidden layer for all clusters, while Bayesian regularization is employed to prevent overfitting.
+In addition, the projection error of the global ROM in depicted for comparison in Fig.~\ref{fig:error_3d}.
+We observe that the projection error is higher than the error of the local ROM, indicating poor approximation properties of the global reduced basis.
 Moreover, Table~\ref{tab:3d_times} summarizes the main computation times and obtained results.
 Finally, a qualitative comparison between the localized ROM with $N_c=16$ clusters and the FOM is provided in Fig.~\ref{fig:3d_FOM-ROM} for three different parameters of the test sample.
+Fig.~\ref{fig:diff_3d} depicts the corresponding point-wise errors between the FOM and ROM with an accuracy in the order of $10^{-4}$.